aczh/gomoku/README.md

 Gomoku is a two player five-in-a-row game played on a 15x15 game.

-This repository hosts a Gomoku AI based around Victor Allis's Threat Space Search algorithm.
+This repository hosts a Gomoku AI based on Victor Allis's Threat Space Search algorithm.
+The AI + game logic is written in Python.
+The frontend code is written in react/react-redux/webpack.
+The frontend code is deployed using Flask.
+The whole project is hosted on AWS: https://ec2-18-208-169-230.compute-1.amazonaws.com/

 ## Repository Structure